List of Warsaw Shore cast members: Cast changes

 For the seventeenth season, Daniel "Arnold" Jabłoński, Patrycja Morkowska, Radosław "Diva" Majchrowski, and original member Ewelina Kubiak did not return after the previous season.
 It also includes five new cast members, Aleksandra Okrzesik, Przemysław "Sequento" Skulski oraz Wiktoria "Jaszczur" Robert, and the Dominik Gul and Małgorzata "Gosia" Jeziorowska, who were eliminated at the beginning of the series.
 Radosław "Diva" Majchrowski was with the cast at the beginning of the season despite not being part of the official cast.
 Jeremiasz "Jez" Szmigiel and Kamil Jagielski did not return for the eighteenth series.
 The eighteenth season includes Angelika Kramer, Eliasz Zdzitowiecki, Marcin "Mały" Pastuszka and Piotr "Pioterk" Nowakowski for the first time.
 Alan Kwieciński, Damian "Dzik" Graf and Kasjusz "Don Kasjo" Życiński made a brief return.
 Wiktoria "Jaszczur" Robert and Oliwia Dziatkiewicz left voluntarily mid-season.
 This is also the only series to feature Piotr Nowakowski and Eliasz Zdzitowiecki after not returning for another season.

 The nineteenth season included Iryna "Renatka" Maltseva and Ronaldo "Czarny Polak" Miranda.
 This is the last series to feature Milena Łaszek, Michał Sarnowski and Przemysław "Sequento" Skulski as main members.
 The twentieth season saw the return of Jeremiasz "Jez" Szmigiel, as well as the entry of Diana Mościcka, Grzesiek Tomaszewski, Magda Pawińska and Olaf Majewski.
 It featured numerous returns as it was the show's second anniversary season.
 Geordie Shore's star Nathan Henry made a guest appearance for the second time, following the thirteenth series.
 Lena Majewska left the show mid-season.
 It was the last season in which Jakub "Ptyś" Henke was the boss and also the only one in which Magda and Olaf appeared.

 The twenty-first season introduced original cast member Ewelina Kubiak as the new head of the team.
 It included the return of Oliwia Dziatkiewicz and saw the first appearances of Adam Mikołajczyk, Julita Izdebska, Łukasz Budyń and Michał Sewera.
 Germany Shore stars Fabio Pasquale and Bellydah Victoria joined the cast for several episodes, becoming the first guest stars to have a longer tenure with the team.
 Julia Kruzer from season ten made a brief appearance, while Patryk Spiker announced his retirement from the show.

+A twenty-second season was filmed but never aired.
+Adam Mikołajczyk, Grzesiek Tomaszewski, and Michał Sewera did not participate in this season and were replaced by three new cast members.
+It also marked the return of Milena Łaszek after a two-season absence.
+Additionally, Francesco Russo and Swamy Prinno, stars of Italia Shore, stayed in Warsaw with the cast as guests.